How to Find Use Cases from Business Process (BPMN)?

 6. Go back to the BPD.

 7. Let's consider the task Create Customer Account.
-In the business process, the customer service assistant needs to create account for every new customer.
-In the new system, this can either be a part of the Place Order use case, or be a separate use case triggered by customer service assistant manually.
-In the real world situation, you should clarify this kind of doubt with the stakeholder because an incorrect use case model will lead to the development of functions that do not match user's expectation.
-In this example, let's assume that the user wants the Create Customer Account task be a task done by the customer service assistant.
+In the business process, the customer service assistant needs to create an account for every new customer.
+In the new system, this can either be a part of the Place Order use case, or be a separate use case triggered by the customer service assistant manually.
+In a real-world situation, you should clarify this kind of doubt with the stakeholder because an incorrect use case model will lead to the development of functions that do not match user's expectations.
+In this example, let's assume that the user wants the Create Customer Account task to be a task done by the customer service assistant.
 Let's create a use case from it.
 Right-click on Create Customer Account and select Related Elements > Transit to New Use Case... from the popup menu.

 Create use case from task